justinmeiners/efficient-programming-with-components/.github/STYLE.md

 When linking off to a page with more information, a footnote should be provided giving a brief explanation of the link.
 This does not apply when the link directly matches the text and the connection is obvious.
 For example, the name of a school or person's wikipedia page can usually be linked to directly.

+Many of the links may seem unnecessary as they are a quick Google search away.
+I added those for convenience and historical purposes.
+References which are obvious now may be difficult to track down in the future.

 ## Story